istio/istio.io/content/docs/examples/endpoints/index.md

 The recommended way to securely access a mesh Endpoints service is through an ingress configured with TLS.

 1. Install Istio with strict mTLS enabled.
-Confirm that the following commands outputs either `STRICT` or empty:
+Confirm that the following command outputs either `STRICT` or empty:

     {{< text bash >}}
     $ kubectl get meshpolicy default -n istio-system -o=jsonpath='{.spec.peers[0].mtls.mode}'